sanitswain/java8tips/advcollectors.rst

 2. **mapping(Function<T,U> mapper, Collector<U, A, R> downstream)**

-  ``collectingAndThen()`` resulting collector first collect elements and then applies the transformation function but the ``mapping`` collector applies the function before collecting elements.
+  ``collectingAndThen()`` resulting collector first collect elements and then applies the transformation function but the ``mapping`` collector applies the mapper function before collecting elements.
 It returns a collector which applies the mapping function to the input elements and provides the mapped results to the downstream collector.
 As like `collectingAndThen`, the mapping() collectors are most useful when used in a multi-level reduction, such as downstream of a groupingBy or partitioningBy.
 For example, accumulate the set of trade ids in each region.

   .. code:: java